boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ### Example: Reset interpreter instance "MyInstance"

-The following example shows how to reset a script interpreter instance "MyInstance".
-The corresponding instance has to be present and in state "ERROR".
+The following example shows how to reset a script interpreter instance `MyInstance`.
+The corresponding instance has to be present and in state `ERROR`.

 ![example-interpreter-python-reset-instance.png](./images/example-interpreter-python-reset-instance.png)
 ![example-interpreter-python-reset-instance-dashboard.png](./images/example-interpreter-python-reset-instance-dashboard.png)